roeey777/python-entry-point-from-cpp/docs/source/clang-tidy.rst

 .. code-block:: bash

    cmake -S . -B bld -Wdev -Werror=dev -DCMAKE_FIND_ROOT_PATH=$CONDA_PREFIX -DENABLE_CLANG_TIDY=ON
-   cmake --build bld --target Fact
+   cmake --build bld --target Poc

 This will create & use a build directory called ``bld`` and ``cmake`` will invoke ``clang-tidy`` on each ``C++`` source file.